ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 20. Retrieves the configured id fields (out of id, masked id, tokenid) for the full KYC from the admin config to be part of the response
 21. The system also provides id, tokenId, and the retrieved epi and ead demo fields out of namePri, gender, DOB, langPri, addrline1Pri, addrline2Pri, addrline3Pri, loc1Pri, loc2Pri, loc3Pri, pcPri, ePht, ePri, langSec, nameSec, addrline1Sec, addrline2Sec, addrline3Sec, citySec, stateSec, countrySec, pcSec, signature, as per the validations in step 15, 19, 20
 22. The system then proceeds to execute Notification-SMS/E-mail
-23. Alerts and warning messages for data type violation are sent as per data definition
+23. Alerts and warning messages for data type violation are sent as per data definition.
-24. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

-**D. Integrate IRIS Authentication with e-KYC**
+**C. E-KYC Service based on Iris Authentication**

 Upon receiving an authentication request from TSP with the parameters: reqTime, ver, eCon, rqSec, rqPfr, eAuthType and also the encoded version of Auth request, the system perform the following steps: